HewlettPackard/KrakenMare/README.md

 ## schemaregistry
 Confluent schemaregistry as central repository of Avro schema
 ## framework
-Agent, device and sensor regisitration server.
+Agent, device and sensor registration server.
 Uses redis for backend
 ## redis
 Backend for framework
 ## prometheus